BRUCE B. DOWNS BLVD.

 In the 1870s Tampa was in the doldrums.
 Times were bad,

 Tampa had shrunk in population.
-The 1870s were probably the
+The 1870s were probably

-was a lot of game, and fishing was excellent.
+enjoyed it.
+There was a lot of game, and fishing was

+excellent.
 It was quiet.
 The weather was beautiful.
-There were those who really loved
+There

-Avenue, from present-day 7th Avenue to present-day Columbus
+7th Avenue to present-day Columbus Drive.
+Nebraska

-Drive.
-Nebraska Avenue was a dirt road with orange
+Avenue was a dirt road with orange groves on both sides.

-groves on both sides.
-Most of downtown and the surrounding
+Most of downtown and the surrounding area was orange

-area was orange groves in those days.
+groves in those days.
 (Story from an

-interview with Tony Pizzo) |
+interview with Tony Pizzo.)

 |